GFK Tikvesh: 1990s and the new century

-The club's precarious financial situation was obvious and during the winter break most of the first team players left the club.
+The club's precarious financial situation was obvious, and during the winter break most of the first team players left.
 Nikola Gligorov returned as manager and Tikvesh continued the season with players from the youth categories.
-With the lack of quality and experience in the squad Tikvesh were unable to secure survival and they were relegated to the Macedonian Third League – South.
+With the lack of experience in the squad Tikvesh were unable to secure survival and were relegated to the Macedonian Third League – South.

-The 2012–13 season will also be remembered for the supporters' campaign (For better Tikvesh; За подобар Тиквеш) against the club's board of directors.
+The 2012–13 season also saw the supporters' campaign (For better Tikvesh; За подобар Тиквеш) against the club's board of directors.
 They were increasingly convinced that the board was lacking ambition and football knowledge, sarcastically nicknaming the board – The Visionaries.
 1930 supporters signed a petition demanding the board to step down, although there were greater levels of interest the decision was made to hand over the petition with only 1930 signatures because this number is representative of the year of Tikvesh's foundation.

 Tikvesh's crisis deepened in 2013–14 season.
-The relations between the club's board of directors and the players (backed by the fans) deteriorated, subsequently leading to players revolt and boycott of the matches.
+The relations between the club's board of directors and the players (backed by the fans) deteriorated, subsequently leading to players' revolt and boycott of the matches.
 On 9 October 2013 the FFM expelled Tikvesh from the Macedonian Third League – South after they refused to play against FK Mlekar and FK Topolchani.

 After a tumultuous summer and a newly assembled board of directors, Tikvesh begun the 2014–15 season competing in the lowest rank of Macedonian football.
-They won the league and gained promotion to the Macedonian Third League – South through play-off matches winning comfortably 8–0 and 3–0 against FK Gemidhzii and FK Kozhuf respectively.
+They won the league and gained promotion to the Macedonian Third League – South through play-off matches, winning comfortably 8–0 and 3–0 against FK Gemidhzii and FK Kozhuf respectively.

 In 2015–16 season Tikvesh finished in 3rd place in the Third League – South.
-Due to the withdrawal of FK Ljubanci and FK Mladost Carev Dvor, the club was admitted to the Second League, which has seen them returning to the second rank of the Macedonian football after three years absence.
+Due to the withdrawal of FK Ljubanci and FK Mladost Carev Dvor, the club was admitted to the Second League, which saw them returning to the second rank of the Macedonian football after three years' absence.

-The battle for promotion to the top tier and the agony of the play-offs
+The battle for promotion to the top tier and loss in the play-offs

-Tikvesh entered the 2018–19 season with a serious ambition for promotion to the top-flight, but following an inconsistent start their automatic promotion bid fell just short in the end as they finished as runners-up to FK Borec Veles, and only managed to qualify for the play-offs.
+Tikvesh entered the 2018–19 season with a serious ambition for promotion to the top-flight, but following an inconsistent start their automatic promotion bid fell short in the end as they finished as runners-up to FK Borec Veles, and only managed to qualify for the play-offs.

 On 2 June 2019, in heavy rain, in a match played at Gjorche Petrov Stadium in Skopje, Tikvesh defeated FK Labunishta 6–3 in the play-off semi-final and reached the final.
-But the dreams of a return to the top-flight were shattered on 5 June 2019.
-With only 3 days for recovery while having an extended injury list Tikvesh narrowly lost (3–2) the play-off final to FK Sileks Kratovo, leaving the players and the fans heartbroken.
+But on 5 June 2019, with only 3 days for recovery while having an extended injury list Tikvesh narrowly lost (3–2) the play-off final to FK Sileks Kratovo.